dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/peg-slinger.md

   download: ""

 gallery:
-  - "/images/pegslinger-cover.png"
+  - "/images/peg-slinger-cover.png"
 ---

-Pegslinger blends slingshot mechanics with tactical ricochet shots, challenging players to line up angles and chain hits efficiently.
-I contributed to encounter layout, physics feel tuning, and progression balance across early and mid-game levels.
+Pegslinger blends pachinko-style randomness with deliberate color-based decision-making, placing players in the role of a cowboy using precision shots to control combat outcomes across varied encounters.